 Rodrigo, who at least didn’t have to buy votes to win the contest for sex-symbol of the Church, had several mistresses.
 The most famous was Vannozza de Cattanei, was married three times to other men, but still bore Rodrigo four children: Giovani, Cesare, Lucrezia and Jofré.

-The Borgia bastardi were brought up by Rodrigo’s cousin, Madonna Adriana.
+The Borgia bastards were brought up by Rodrigo’s cousin, Madonna Adriana.
 Ironically, it was in Madonna’s home that Rodrigo met another lover, Giulia Farnese, La bella Giulia.
 Rome, probably more amused than outraged, called her ‘The Pope’s Whore’, or the kinder ‘Christ’s Bride’.
-Rodrigo married Giulia to Adriana’s only son, and promoted her brother, Alessandro (the future Pope Paul III), to Cardinal in 1493.
+For the sake of appearance, Rodrigo married Giulia to Adriana’s only son, and promoted her brother, Alessandro (the future Pope Paul III), to Cardinal in 1493.

 With Alexander’s accession, his daughter’s Lucrezia value as a bride multiplied.
 She was already engaged, but the Pope conveniently ‘forgot’ it and married her instead to Giovanni Sforza, cousin of Cardinal Ascanio Sforza.
 He was Rodrigo’s competitor, and his family were rulers of Milan.